 This Part of the constitution deals with the allocation of responsibility for undertaking the functions of the Council.
 Full Council is the primary decision-making body of the Council and as such is responsible for the exercise of all the functions that are the responsibility of the local authority.

-However, in order to operate more effectively as an organisation, Full Council delegates many of its decision-making powers to committees, officers, and other local authorities, as set out in the following chapters of the constitution: (i) Part D - Committees; (ii) Part E - Joint Arrangements; and
+However, in order to operate more effectively as an organisation, Full Council delegates many of its decision-making powers to committees, officers, and other local authorities.